 To be sure about your soil pH, get the soil tested.
 You can buy a kit or have a soil test done through your regional Cooperative Extension office.
 Apply fertilizer and lime if needed, using the results of the soil test as a guide.

 In the absence of a soil test, add nitrogen-rich amendments such as blood meal, cottonseed meal, or composted manure to the soil or work a timed-release vegetable food such as 14-14-14 into the soil before planting.
-Or you may instead choose to feed regularly with Bonnie Vegetable & Herb Food.
+Or you may instead choose to feed regularly with Bonnie Vegetable, Herb & Flower Plant Food.
 The plants love the liquid feeding.

 Cabbage is easy to transplant.
 Set plants so that 1-2″ of the main stem is buried.
 Space according to directions on the Bonnie label.
 Generally, this is 12 to 24 inches apart in a row, depending upon the variety and the size of head it makes.
 For maximum size, be generous with the spacing.
 The Bonnie Mega-Cabbage, for example, needs all the room you can give it!

 Cabbage demands even moisture to produce good heads.
 Mulch with compost, finely ground leaves, or finely ground bark to keep the soil cool and moist and to keep down weeds.
 Water regularly, applying 1 to 1.5 inches of water per week if it doesn’t rain.
 You can measure the amount of water with a rain gauge left in the garden.